gonicus/clacks/doc/start.rst

 To use the client mechanisms, a couple of schema files have to be added to your configuration.
-The following text assumes that you've a plain / empty stock debian configuration on your system.
+The following text assumes that you've a plain / empty stock Debian configuration on your system.
 If it's not the case, you've to know what to do yourself.

 First, install the provided schema files.
 These commands have to be executed